greyHairChooseLife/scratchpad.nvim/README.md

 `scratchpad.nvim` is a customizable and feature-rich Neovim plugin for managing and synchronizing scratchpad data.
 It provides a flexible configuration system, intuitive UI, and reliable data storage to streamline your development workflow.

 **What makes `scratchpad.nvim` stand out?**
-- **Floating Windows**: Scratchpads open in modern, distraction-free floating windows, eliminating the need for additional splits or buffers.
+- **Floating Windows**: Scratchpads open in distraction-free floating windows, eliminating the need for additional splits or buffers.
 - **Push Data Seamlessly**: Push text from the current buffer (selected text or current line) directly to the scratchpad without opening it.
-- **Automatic Filename Management**: Scratchpad filenames are handled internally, so you can focus on writing notes or code without worrying about naming files.
+- **Automatic Filename Management**: Scratchpad filenames are handled internally, so you can focus on more important things.

 <!--https://github.com/user-attachments/assets/876d3a0a-d444-405f-b099-57d24aaf9a82-->
 <!--https://github.com/user-attachments/assets/21e7a8cc-5298-469f-b542-cbac090e4dd8-->